AdelKS/LinuxGamingGuide/README.md

 - Playing while doing another heavy workload, like stream with software encoding, works better with the cpuset trick.
 ## Wine

-Wine can have quite the impact on games, both positive and negative.
-Latest wine from Lutris works fine.
+Wine is a program that enables running windows executables on Linux.
+Through Wine, windows executables run natively on your linux machine (**W**ine **I**s **N**ot an **E**mulator xD), Wine will be there to remap all Windows specific behavior of the program to something Linux can handle, `DXVK` for example replaces the part of Wine that maps `DirectX` (Windows specific) calls of executables to Vulkan calls (That Linux can handle).
+Tweaking Wine can have quite the impact on games, both positive and negative.
+Latest wine from Lutris works fine, but `wine-tkg` in my experience performs better.

-### Environment variables
+#### Environment variables

 Some [wine environment variables](https://wiki.winehq.org/Wine-Staging_Environment_Variables#Shared_Memory) can be set that can help with performance, given that they can break games, they can be added on a per-game basis as usual in Lutris.
 The variables are the following: